 Watching over the Internet:

 This is a popular form of video delivery and is widely used every day.
-Youtube, Vimeo, and Facebook are just a few of the popular sites that allow video streaming.
+Youtube, TikTok, and Facebook are just a few of the popular sites that allow video streaming.
 Certainly, the advantages are that the video is delivered in its best quality and can be watched online.
 And even downloaded and stored on your computer.
 This form of delivery is great for those clients with broadband internet access.
 And who want to share their video online via Facebook, Instagram, email, etc.

 Blu-ray is considered the highest form of watching HD video from a disc.
 Indeed, such slayers are relatively cheap and offer the advantage of being able to watch your wedding video on your 55-inch plasma or LCD TV.
 We recommend this type of discovery the traditional DVD, which is only for standard definition video.